aleshaleksey/fansys23/monsters-npcs/spirits.md

 ___
 ## Spirits: Fey
 Fey are spiritual beings associated in some way to the natural world.
 They tend to inhabit the membrane layers between the material and spirit world and travel readily, if not freely, between the two (although not freely).
 Fey spirits may be malicious of benevolent, but even if whimsical they are bound strictly by their own logic.
 Fey spirits have the following properties:
 - Fey beings are immune to "physical" damage, as their physical form is either unnecessary or not "real".
+The immunity to physical damage does not apply to damage caused by weapons made of iron or steel.
 - Fey beings are immune to "stunned", "immobilised", "crippled", "bleeding", "poisoned", "paralysed" as well as "aphonia" and "deafened".
 - All fey have at least one ability that causes "frightened" or "charmed".
 - Most fey have a "blink" speed.